akhealth/RFP-ARIES-Support/ARIES_SUPPORT_RFP.md

 The Technical Documentation Example can be found in this repository at [Attachment 8 - Technical Documentation Example](https://github.com/AlaskaDHSS/RFP-ARIES-Support/blob/main/Attachment%2008-technical_documentation_example.PNG)

-## Attachment 09 IT REFERENCE A - DHSS IT Requirements Agile Acquisition
+## Sec.
+8.09 Attachment 09 IT REFERENCE A - DHSS IT Requirements Agile Acquisition

 The DHSS IT Requirements Agile Acquisition documentation can be found in this repository at [Attachment 09 IT REFERENCE A - DHSS IT Requirements Agile Acquisition](https://github.com/AlaskaDHSS/RFP-ARIES-Support/blob/main/Attachment%2009%20IT%20REFERENCE%20A%20-%20DHSS%20IT%20REQUIREMENTS%20AGILE%20ACQUISITION.pdf)

-## Attachment 10 - IT Reference D - DHSS Information Technology Standards
+## Sec.
+8.10 Attachment 10 - IT Reference D - DHSS Information Technology Standards

 The DHSS Information Technology Standards can be found in this repository at [Attachment 10 - IT Reference D - DHSS Information Technology Standards](https://github.com/AlaskaDHSS/RFP-ARIES-Support/blob/main/Attachment%2010%20IT%20Reference%20D%20-%20DHSS%20Information%20Technology%20Standards.pdf)

-## Attachment 11 IT Reference F - Data Destruction Information and References
+## Sec.
+8.11 Attachment 11 IT Reference F - Data Destruction Information and References

 The Data Destruction Information and References can be found in this repository at [Attachment 11 IT Reference F - Data Destruction Information and References](https://github.com/AlaskaDHSS/RFP-ARIES-Support/blob/main/Attachment%2011%20IT%20Reference%20F%20-%20Data%20Destruction%20Information%20and%20References.pdf)

-## Attachment 12 IT Reference H - DHSS Sample Security Authorization Package - Moderate Control Set
+## Sec.
+8.12 Attachment 12 IT Reference H - DHSS Sample Security Authorization Package - Moderate Control Set

 The DHSS Sample Security Authorization Package - Moderate Control Set can be found in this repository at [Attachment 12 IT Reference H - DHSS Sample Security Authorization Package - Moderate Control Set](https://github.com/AlaskaDHSS/RFP-ARIES-Support/blob/main/Attachment%2012%20IT%20Reference%20H%20-%20DHSS%20Sample%20Security%20Authorization%20Package%20-%20Moderate%20Control%20Set.pdf)

+ (**NOTE**: ARIES requires compliance with the MARS-E 2.0 control set.
+This is just a sample of a department approved security authorization package)